 During continuous CMDB synchronization, whenever BMC Atrium Discovery finishes scanning a device, it is added to the synchronization queue.
 Similarly, whenever a device node is removed due to aging, it is also queued for synchronization, meaning that the deletion is propagated into the CMDB.
 In this way, the CMDB stays completely synchronized with Discovery.

 Continuous CMDB synchronization is disabled by default after the initial setup.

 To start Continuous CMDB Sync

-Continuous CMDB synchronization starts, and the red STOPPED heading banner changes to a green RUNNING banner.
+Continuous CMDB Sync is started and the red STOPPED heading banner is changed to a green RUNNING banner.

 If any devices are deleted from the Discovery data store (due to aging), they are also queued for synchronization, so the deletion is synchronized with the CMDB.